568

 4

 • \$\begingroup\$ If the program takes "input in the form of frequency, waveform and duration" then where do linear functions fit?
 What do you mean "output should be musically correct as far as frequency is concerned" given that the input is frequency?
 Is it supposed to correct the input: "You said 494Hz but you must mean 493.88Hz"?
 And simple synth has been done before in various guises: see music.
-To differentiate this and make it non-trivial you could perhaps specify a set of basic synth operations which need to be configurable (e.g. input specifies generators, envelopes, filters, mixers). \$\endgroup\$ Mar 14, 2014 at 8:39
+To differentiate this and make it non-trivial you could perhaps specify a set of basic synth operations which need to be configurable (e.g. input specifies generators, envelopes, filters, mixers). \$\endgroup\$ Commented Mar 14, 2014 at 8:39

-• \$\begingroup\$ On second thoughts, that would probably work better as a Code Review Code Challenge \$\endgroup\$ Mar 14, 2014 at 9:23
+• \$\begingroup\$ On second thoughts, that would probably work better as a Code Review Code Challenge \$\endgroup\$ Commented Mar 14, 2014 at 9:23

 • \$\begingroup\$ @PeterTaylor I didn't even know about Code Review Code Challenges <intrigued>.
-Linear isn't the right word...and I think that statement is redundant anyway, so I'll nix it. \$\endgroup\$ Mar 14, 2014 at 12:44
+Linear isn't the right word...and I think that statement is redundant anyway, so I'll nix it. \$\endgroup\$ Commented Mar 14, 2014 at 12:44

-• \$\begingroup\$ Actually, I'm going to re-write this challenge...I don't know yet whether it'll be here of on CR \$\endgroup\$ Mar 14, 2014 at 13:07
+• \$\begingroup\$ Actually, I'm going to re-write this challenge...I don't know yet whether it'll be here of on CR \$\endgroup\$ Commented Mar 14, 2014 at 13:07

 0